-Master of science degrees (MS) are offered in the fields of accounting, business analytics, finance and risk management, global energy management, health administration, information systems, international business, management and marketing.
+Master of science degrees (MS) are offered in the fields of accounting, business analytics, finance and risk management, global energy management, health administration, information systems, international business, management, marketing, and taxation.

 The MS degree affords the opportunity for specialization and depth of training within a particular field.
 The specialization and expertise developed within the MS program prepares the student for more specialized staff positions in industry, the nonprofit sector and government.

 The course requirements for the MS degree in each of the fields are divided into different components-common body of knowledge (CBK), graduate core, and elective requirements.
 The CBK requires business courses to develop general breadth and competence in the fields of business administration.
 These requirements differ among MS degree programs and some MS degree programs have eliminated CBK requirements.
 Some CBK requirements may be waived if evidence of equivalent undergraduate or graduate-level coursework is shown and if the course work has been completed within the past 10 years.
 An undergraduate degree in business administration earned from an AACSB or regionally accredited university will meet most of the CBK requirements.
 The graduate core and elective courses require at least 30 semester hours of graduate-level coursework.
 BUSN courses lower than 6800 may not be used as free electives in the majority of our MS programs.
 Contact a graduate staff advisor for any exceptions at email@example.com.

 For a list of graduate MS programs, see Program Curricula below.